juzhuo-hub/ideation-fall-2025/round4/abudko.md

 I chose Auralynx because the core question—when do humans outperform simple audio heuristics or classical models at reading **prosodic cues**—is both scientifically interesting and buildable in five weeks if we ruthlessly limit scope.
 The new design fixes the two biggest risks from R2: (1) no two-sided marketplace at launch (we use a **fixed, consented clip library**) and (2) no live ML (we use **frozen baselines** computed offline).
 The user task is short (6–8 clips/round), repeatable, and intrinsically rewarding via skill badges, streaks, and “beat-the-baseline” moments—so we don’t need cash incentives.

 Technically, this is a CRUD web app with audio playback, two well-chosen labels (**Valence: positive/neutral/negative; Confidence: confident/hesitant**), and predeclared baselines: a transparent **prosody rule set** (Tier A) and a tiny **logistic regression** trained on a public corpus (Tier B).
 That lets us publish a clean “pre-registered” comparison and then, only after we collect enough judgments, optionally calibrate probabilities (not retrain) for analysis.
-Recruitment is anchored to a **captive audience** (one dorm floor + one large lecture), which is realistic for Week 1.
+Recruitment is anchored to a captive audience, which is realistic for Week 1.

 *What convinced me*:
 - Frozen, pre-registered baselines (Tier A heuristics + Tier B logistic regression) keep the science honest and the build simple.